Lachlan Lewer: 2024–2025 season

 Debuting on the senior international level, Williams/Lewer started the season by finishing eleventh at the 2024 John Nicks International Pairs Competition and winning bronze at the 2024 Tayside Trophy.

 Given one ISU senior Grand Prix assignment, the team competed at the 2024 Finlandia Trophy, where they came in eighth place.

 In January, Williams/Lewer made their senior national debut at the 2025 U.S. Championships in Wichita, Kansas, coming in sixth place.
 Selected to compete at the 2025 World Junior Championships in Debrecen, Hungary, the pair closed the season by finishing that event in ninth place.

 2025–2026 season: Junior Grand Prix medal

 In August, Williams/Lewer started the season by competing on the 2025–26 ISU Junior Grand Prix series, winning the bronze medal at 2025 JGP Latvia and fifth at 2025 JGP Poland.
 They were ultimately named as the first alternates for the 2025–26 Junior Grand Prix Final.
 Between their two Junior Grand Prix events, Williams/Lewer also competed on the senior level at the 2025 CS John Nicks International Pairs Competition, where they finished in tenth place.

+In January, Williams/Lewer competed at the 2026 U.S. Championships, where they finished in ninth place.

+2026–2027 season

+The pair opened the new season by placing seventh at the 2026 John Nicks Challenge.